tweag/python-monorepo-example/2017-08-14-inline-java.md

 We are coercing a Haskell value of type `Double` into a Java value of the primitive type `double`, which is then used in the quasiquotation in the form of an antiquoted variable.
-When `inline-java` gives this quasiquotation to `javac`, it feeds it a method of the form
+When `inline-java` passes this quasiquotation to `javac`, it feeds it a method of the form

 ```Java